 We would advise you not to use a VPN with Spotify.
 VPNs cause many problems with this software, and you should manually uninstall the VPN along with its drivers.
 Go to the Control Panel and remove the VPN software.

 The same stands for the mobile version as well.
 Many users have reported this as a working method to fix Spotify error code 3.

 No internet connection detected.
 Spotify will automatically try to reconnect when it detects an internet connection.

 This error pops up when Spotify is not able to access the internet.
 Reasons include antivirus software which might be denying access to Spotify or improper internet connection Settings.
-Modified or incorrect internet setting may be the cause of the issue.
+Modified or incorrect internet settings may be the cause of the issue.

 Solution 1: Place an antivirus exception